dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

     "Steel plates between leather hide makes these boots heavy.
 Footwork is hard, and running is harder, but when the blade strikes your calf only to bounce off with a resounding "twang", it will all be worth it."

+**Leather Boots**
+Enc=1

+Provides a bonus to sprint speed and dodge chance.

+    "These boots are comfortable and practical.
+Flexible and sturdy.
+Whether it's the uneven ground in the wilderness or the cluttered floor of some decrepit ruins, you will need to move with speed and suddeness.
+You can trust these with your footing."

+**Soft Shoes**
+Enc=0

+Provides a bonus to Sneak.

+    "It is rare to find shoes practical enough for an adventurer, who are notoriously picky about their footwear.
+These ones muffle your footsteps, and seem like they'd survive a trek through a marsh or a mountain.
+They'll do."